 - Budgeting for Travel – Math skills abound when you have your kids prepare the price of fuel round trip the price for round trip air, bus or train fare, hotel stays, etc.

-- Length/Time of Travel – Your kids will practice more math skills when they figure out the the mileage by car or travel time for air, bus or train travel.
+- Length/Time of Travel – Your kids will practice more math skills when they figure out the mileage by car or travel time for air, bus or train travel.

 - Saving for Travel – If your kids want to go to a special location for the next family vacation, teach them how to save by giving up things they like to get on a consistent basis.
-Some great options to give them is to give up pizza or movie night, dinner out with the family, new toys, video games, etc.
+Some great options to give them are to give up pizza or movie night, dinner out with the family, new toys, video games, etc.

 - Packing for Travel – Kids have to be taught what to pack for travel, otherwise someone will forget underwear and socks, while another forgets a swimsuit for a beach vacation.
 Teach them how to make a packing list for clothes, food, fun stuff for the trip and then to check things off as they pack them.